JARED oN THE ISSUES

 - INVEST IN OUR FUTURE!

 Funding our children's education (K-12) is the most important issue we faced when I entered the Wyoming House in 2016, and it is no different today.
 Wyoming continues to face a growing deficit in our state's K-12 education.
-I have served the last two years on the Joint Appropriations Committee where we have dealt specifically with re-calibration and the funding model.
+I have two years on the Joint Appropriations Committee where we dealt specifically with re-calibration and the funding model.
 I have voted for necessary reductions in education and I have also voted in support of external cost adjustments to the funding model - twice.
 We cannot leave our children behind and we cannot cut education to the determinant of our teachers and neighbors who work in education.
 Long term solutions require Wyoming to continue to make reductions where we can.
 But we must also look for revenue solutions to subsidize the loss of coal, oil, and gas revenues that once funded our education systems.

 AGRICULTURE & PUBLIC LANDS